ZeroEkkusu/re-golf-course/CONTRIBUTING.md

 Whether you are a caddie, golf pro, or world champ in the game of Solidity golf, does not matter.

-With your help, we are going to collect common Solidity optimization tips and myths in one place, open to anyone to learn from and expand upon.
+With your help, we are collecting common Solidity optimization tips and myths in one place, open to anyone to learn from and expand upon.

 The following guidelines will help you take your A-game to **⛳ Re:Golf Course**: